DIP Online

 light (digital imaging).
 In this theory

 the process is reversed, which is more familiar to us.
-The primary colors in

-digital printing are cyan, magenta, yellow (diagram 2) rather than red, yellow,
+The primary colors in digital printing are cyan, magenta, yellow (diagram 2)

-blue.
-When overlapped they do not add color but subtract light wavelengths we
+rather than red, yellow, blue.
+When overlapped they do not add color but

-do not see.
-The eye detects color by registering the reflected wavelength of a
+subtract light wavelengths we do not see.
+The eye detects color by registering

-given color.
-Pigmented white contains
+Pigmented white contains and reflects

-the eye registers white or the presence of all colors.
-Pigmented black absorbs all of the light wavelengths and
+all color wavelengths so the eye registers white or the presence of all colors.

-reflects none, hence no color is visibly detectable.
-The resulting secondary
+light wavelengths and reflects none, hence no color is

-colors appear like pigmented primaries or the secondaries in diagram 1.
-When
+primaries or the secondaries in diagram 1.
+When all six colors are overlapped

-all six colors are overlapped the result is black, or the absence of all
+the result is black, or the absence of all color.

 SUBTRACTIVE THEORY AND FRAMING

 Subtractive color theory is also the standard for pigments and framing.
-Colors

-originally developed by Herbert Ives in the eighteenth century.
+theory originally developed by Herbert Ives in the eighteenth century.

 Unlike light waves, no amount of color mixing of paint will ever produce